“The girls now have their own vision for the future. They are making their own decisions.”

 ChildHope is proud to be supporting these girls through the GEC programme in Ethiopia’s two largest regions, Oromia and Amhara.
 We are working in partnership with a local organisation called CHADET, which has over 20 years’ experience of supporting vulnerable children.
 We met Sindu Ayele, a teacher from Kadida primary school in Amhara who is helping the girls in her community to build brighter futures for themselves.

 Girls in Ethiopia face many challenges to completing their education.
 They may face pressure from their families to marry early or may have to complete domestic chores before attending school, an issue their brothers do not face.
-If they do make it school, the quality of teaching can be poor and toilet facilities are often lacking, which means girls particularly suffer during their periods.The Girls Education Challenge (GEC) programme aims to remove or lesson these threats to girls’ education.
+If they do make it school, the quality of teaching can be poor and toilet facilities are often lacking, which means girls particularly suffer during their periods.The Girls Education Challenge (GEC) programme aims to remove or lessen these threats to girls’ education.
 Each GEC project school has a focal teacher who plays a key safeguarding role in the project, co-ordinating the Girls’ Club, managing the sanitary corner and acting as a para-counsellor providing advice and support to girls.

 Sindu Ayele is passionate about girls’ education.
 She has been teaching for 14 years and for the last five years she’s been a focal teacher at Kadida primary school in South Wollo, Kombolcha district.
 Recognising the strength of cultural beliefs around early marriage for both parents and girls, she tries to change attitudes through teaching and negotiation with families.